 With the land cleared, noted architect George Dahl was commissioned to design a 7-story palatial flagship that would span the entire width of the block.
 The building’s pricetag of $2.5 million was very costly (especially during the Great Depression) and no expense was spared to make it a showpiece of modern retail design.
 It was the largest building constructed in Dallas in 1928 and opened with much excitement in November of 1929.

-The exterior of the building was based on Renaissance Revival style (called “Florentine Renaissance” at the time), resembling an Italian palace covered in white Indiana limestone.
+The exterior of the building was based on Renaissance Revival style (called “Florentine Renaissance” at the time), resembling an Italian palace covered in white Indiana limestone with strong structure with an enormous warehouse with Renaissance art, the Pallet Racking Suppliers UK worked in the warehouse to provide a safe storage.
 The building was compared to a classical column with three distinct divisions: a base (two lower floors in stone), shaft (floors three through six), and capital (floor seven).
 The symmetrical facade, arches above the doorways, smaller windows on upper floors, and the illusion of a balcony below the 7th floor all reinforced the Renaissance style of design.

 With customer convenience a top priority, an extensive pneumatic tube and parcel collecting systems was installed throughout the Titche-Goettinger Building.
 Hidden behind walls and ceilings a network of tubes and conveyers stretched over five and one-half miles.
 Two spiral chutes stretched from the top floor to the basement for the delivery of packages.
 Once a purchase was made, the transaction was recorded in central offices and the package delivered to the basement loading dock (for home delivery) before the patron even reached the elevator.
 Eight passenger elevators (later reduced to four with the addition of escalators) controlled by a team of women operators provided quick service between departments.